The Blue Sky Boys: Biography

-They made their first recordings in Charlotte, North Carolina on June 16, 1936.
-Their first record "Sunny Side of Life" coupled with "Where the Soul Never Dies" became an instant success.
-It sold so fast the brothers were dubbed "The New Hillbilly Kings.
-Between 1937 and 1941 the group recorded about 100 songs for RCA to considerable success on the hillbilly music circuit.
-Between 1941 and 1946 both brothers served in the military; after their discharges they returned to Atlanta and resumed recording with RCA.
-Some of their sides featured fiddle playing from Leslie Keith, Sam "Curly" Parker, Joe Tyson and Richard Hicks.
-They enjoyed a number of hits just after the war, but disliked the burgeoning honky tonk style and refused to record it.
+They made their first recordings in Charlotte, North Carolina, on June 16, 1936.
+Their first record, "Sunny Side of Life", coupled with "Where the Soul Never Dies", became an instant success.
+It sold so fast, the brothers were dubbed the New Hillbilly Kings.
+Between 1937 and 1941, the group recorded about 100 songs for RCA to considerable success on the hillbilly music circuit.
+Between 1941 and 1946, both brothers served in the military; after their discharges, they returned to Atlanta and resumed recording with RCA.
+Some of their sides featured fiddle playing from Leslie Keith, Sam "Curly" Parker, Joe Tyson, and Richard Hicks.
+They enjoyed a number of hits just after the war, but disliked the burgeoning honky-tonk style and refused to record it.
 When RCA asked them to play with an electric guitar, they refused and stopped recording until 1949.
 Due to personal issues, the Blue Sky Boys retired in 1951.

 Bill became a postal clerk in his birth state and Earl took a job at Lockheed Aircraft in Atlanta.
 When Starday Records released an LP of their radio recordings in 1962, they decided to reunite and record again.
 Two LPs of new material followed, one secular (Together Again) and one religious (Precious Moments).
 They occasionally played live at folk festivals, and during a trip to California to perform at the UCLA Folk Festival, the brothers spent two days in the studio recording an album for Capitol Records.
-But by the end of the 1960s they had decided to call it quits again.
+By the end of the 1960s, rhough, they had decided to call it quits again.

-Once more, in 1975, they were convinced to record again, this time for Rounder Records, and another round of folk and bluegrass circuit touring ensued.
-Following this, Bill moved back to his birthplace and lived in Longview, North Carolina, while Earl retired to Tucker, Georgia.
+Once more, in 1975, they were convinced to record, this time for Rounder Records, and another round of folk- and bluegrass-circuit touring ensued.
+Following this, Bill moved back to Longview, North Carolina, while Earl retired to Tucker, Georgia.